openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 @sphinxdirective

+.. note:: Post-training Optimization Tool is deprecated since OpenVINO 2023.0. :doc:`Neural Network Compression Framework (NNCF) <ptq_introduction>` is recommended for the post-training quantization instead.

 If your question is not covered below, use the `OpenVINO™ Community Forum page <https://community.intel.com/t5/Intel-Distribution-of-OpenVINO/bd-p/distribution-openvino-toolkit>`__, where you can participate freely.

-- :ref:`Is the Post-training Optimization Tool opensourced? <opensourced-pot-faq>`
+- :ref:`Is the Post-training Optimization Tool open-sourced? <opensourced-pot-faq>`
 - :ref:`Can I quantize my model without a dataset? <dataset-pot-faq>`
 - :ref:`Can a model in any framework be quantized by the POT? <framework-pot-faq>`
 - :ref:`What is a tradeoff when you go to low precision? <tradeoff-pot-faq>`